dijasila/GPAW/doc/exercises/dos/dos.rst

   number of bands).

 * The DOS for the anti-ferromagnetic phase looks a bit like that for the non-magnetic phase - is it magnetic at all?!
-Try to visualize the magnetization like this::
+Calculate the magnetization like this::

     from ase.io import write